onsip/sipjs.com/content/guides/mobile/index.md

 # Mobile Guides

 This section of the documentation is intended to help you use SIP.js on mobile platforms.
+Note that Chrome and Firefox on Android are WebRTC-capable and compatible with SIP.js web apps.

 * [Android (Native)](./android-native/)